Jacob-J-Thomas/IntelligenceHub/README.md

 - Consolidate system tool strings in an appsettings section

 Refactoring Items (Descending Priority):
+- validation handler
+- error messaging handler
+- Add logic to switch to fallback resources during service outages (More than likely should be possible by setting polly settings)
+- support for alternative AI APIs (just groq.com to start)
 - Remove camelcasecontract resolver and add JsonPropertyName for ALL properties instead
 - Use cascade to potentially simplify some operations involving associative tables
 - Modify the messageHistory tables so that they can be derived and utilized (like the RAG Database DTOs and their associated classes)